Skip to content

 The Center conducts research and development activities in Advanced Manufacturing, Nanostructured Materials for Structural and Mechanical Applications, Micro-Systems and Friction and Wear Phenomena.

-The center maintains a database on world crops and breeding programs on apple and arrugula.
+The center maintains a database on world crops and breeding programs on apple and arugula.
 The database includes information on projects such as, Hoosier Botanicals, PRI Apple Disease Resistant Breeding program, History of Horticulture and plant images.

 The Center for Nursing History, Ethics, and Human Rights promotes leadership and advocacy by Purdue University nursing students and interdisciplinary students, faculty, staff, alumni, and the community through learning, discovery, and engagement in historical, ethical, and human rights issues influencing health care in the twenty-first century.